aws/aws-parallelcluster/docs/source/configuration.rst

 """"""""
 CIDR formatted IP range in which to allow SSH access from.

-This is only used when cfncluster creates the security group.
+This is only used when AWS ParallelCluster creates the security group.

 Defaults to 0.0.0.0/0 in the default template. ::